illinois-cs241/illinois-cs241.github.io/_docs/troll.md

 Finally, signal handling information should go in the process control block (PCB).
 You will need to keep track of pending signals, masked signals, and handler actions / addresses for each signal.
 Much information on Linux’s implementation of signals (which your implementation will closely match) can be found in Understanding the Linux Kernel chapter 10.

+## Alternative

+As an alternative you may submit answers to the following google doc and have it count for a regular lab grade (1/14 of your total lab grade).
+You will be graded for completion and a good faith attempt.
+An instructor will hand grade each question and use their best judgement for whether you gave each question a solid attempt.
+Note that this assignment is mainly to get you started for studying for the final and it is to your benefit to give it a solid attempt.